SANJOY-PAUL-0981/LearnAI/README.md

 # LearnAI
 This is learn AI, chat with Youtube videos and learn more efficiently

+## Improvements
+- Markdown parse done
+- OAuth integration have to do
+- Change LogOut button
+- All over UI improve in chat section

 ### API Resources
 YouTube Transcript APIs from RapidAPI:
 (Not sure about all of them working, i can change gmail and create a API always)